-There are different version available of this laser, one version with a potentiometer and an amperemeter to adjust the power and another version with a digital control but no amperemeter.
-I bought the analogue version with the potentiometer, but I soon upgraded to a digital control board, while mainting the amperemeter, which allows accurate and easy setting of the power.
+There are different versions of this laser availabl.
+One version has a potentiometer and an amperemeter to adjust the power.
+The other version has a digital control panel, but no amperemeter.
+I bought the analogue version with the potentiometer, but I soon upgraded to a digital control board, while mainting the amperemeter.
+Now I have the best of both versions, which allows accurate and easy setting of the power.
 Recently another upgraded version of this machine was released, which already has some of the following modifications.

-After a few weeks of using this machine I already was annoyed of the clamp iside, which is meant to hold the object which will be cut or engraved.
+After a few weeks of using this machine I already was annoyed of the original clamp inside.
+The clamp is meant to hold the object which will be cut or engraved.
 For this reason I did some research and found a video where someone made a spring loaded bed, so the top of the work piece always is in focus of the laser beam.
 I really liked this idea so I took this idea and created my own version of a spring loaded bed.

 To get clean and deep cuts an air assist is necessary.
 Therefore I use an airbrush compressor in combination with a 3d printed nozzle to blow air near the focus point.
-Additionally I installed an air pump to the laser head, which helps blowing away all the smoke and even keeps the lense clean, by blowing out the smoke.
-For routing the hoses for the air assist I installed a cable chain to the back of the machine, I had to do some modifications to it, to make it fit.
+Additionally I installed an air pump to the laser head, which helps blowing away all the smoke and even keeps the lens clean, by blowing out the smoke.
+For routing the hoses for the air assist, I installed a cable chain to the back of the machine.

-Another problem with such a machine is dealing with the fumes.
+Another problem with a laser cutter is dealing with the fumes.
 The smell of wood is not that bad, but for example cutting acrylic smells really bad.
-To deal with the fumes I installed a much more powerful extraction fan.
-From now on alomost all the fumes vent outside and only very little smell enters the room.
+For dealing with the fumes I installed a much more powerful extraction fan.
+From now on almost all the fumes vent outside and only very little smell enters the room.